How To Know If You're In An Abusive Relationship

 • Jealousy and possessiveness: A partner might start to tell you where to go, ask you to stop talking to people of a specific gender, tell you to change your outfit, or accuse you of cheating with a co worker.

-• Isolation: Someone may isolate you from others in your life, trying to get you to spend time with them.
+• Isolation: Someone may isolate you from others in your life, trying to get you to spend most of your time with them.
 They might also talk poorly about others in your life or hide your car keys so you can’t get away.

-• Breaking/hitting objects: Those who act physically abusive may show signs of aggression against physical objects before they turn hostility on you.
+• Breaking/hitting objects: Those who may later act physically abusive may show signs of aggression against physical objects before they turn hostility on you.

 • Fast displays of love: In a romantic relationship, an individual might commit to you quickly, want to move in after a few months, or suggest marriage before you’ve had time to get to know each other.